 Too Much Information: In episode 3.
 After the plane crash in the beginning and their entry onto the ship-stand Strength, one of the pilots gets close to Forever the orangutan and teases him about what he's reading.
 Kakyoin goes into very dark and grisly detail about what the orangutan could do to a normal human being.

-Visual Pun: In the comment special, in the aforementioned answer to a comment saying he sounds like Tim Curry, Dio, after asking other Tim Curry-voiced actors (Including Dr. Frank N. Furter), Dio then asks a pan full of curry.
+Visual Pun: In the comment special, in the aforementioned answer to a comment saying he sounds like Tim Curry, Dio, after asking other Tim Curry-voiced actors (including Dr. Frank N. Furter), then asks a pan full of curry.
 Personally, he doesn't hear it.

 Buried Alive: Dio's father, courtesy of Dio himself.
 Though to his credit, Dario's antidote kicked in a little too late.

 Call Back: A meta one: Jonathan's line about the Joestar Sex Drive is a reference to the previous Abridged series where at one point, Joseph feared that DIO was after his "unlimited sex drive."

 Call Forward: Jonathan mentions that when he asks Zeppeli about the specifics behind the Ripple power, Zeppeli usually tells him not to worry "as it probably won't be relevant in the next 100 years."
 A hundred years later, now everyone has Stands instead.

 William A. Zeppeli isn't fond of the name "Caesar", as he'd rather die than know anyone named after a salad.